 Your shoes go through a lot and what thanks do you give them?
-Rainy days, dusty sidewalks, and grassy fields are just a few of the obstacles your shoes are up against in an average year.
+Rainy days, dusty sidewalks, and grassy fields are just a few of the obstacles they are up against in an average year.
 Whether you’re wearing women’s supportive sneakers or tall leather combat boots, there’s a lot that can compromise the beauty of your new shoes.
 Luckily, if you take the following steps below, you can protect them from the moment you put them on.
 With the right care, you should be able to wear a great pair of shoes for years!

 1. Start with a strong foundation

 Don’t underestimate the power of high-quality materials when it comes to shoes.
-Cheap shoes made of synthetic materials are more likely to fall apart after only a few wears, so don’t take shortcuts when it comes to selecting footwear.
+Cheap ones made of synthetic materials are more likely to fall apart after only a few wears, so don’t take shortcuts when it comes to selecting footwear.
 Look for quality brands, great reviews, and materials like natural leather, suede, and cotton.
 These will not only last longer, but they will be better for the environment, as they take less time to decompose.

-2. Use a spray protector for your shoes
+2. Use a spray protector

 The moment you take your shoes out of their protective box, spritz them with the appropriate protector spray for their material.
 In particular, make sure to spray suede, which can easily be ruined by water and salt damage.